 To achieve the best results, it is well worth investing in an instructional booklet, before you start, to fill any gaps in your knowledge, rather than guessing at it, and perhaps wasting much time before you create a basket you are truly proud of.

 From initial early baskets to truly artistic creations, learning about the different needles, stitches and techniques can help you to produce a work of art.

 Truly, you can't have one without the other.
 In this case, you will need to combine book learning with hands-on.
 The two will help you to become a much better basket maker.

 - Go out and collect a good supply of needles.

-- Plan to experiment with your first basket to get a feel for preparing and working with needles.
+- Plan to experiment with your first basket or two to get a feel for preparing and working with needles.

-- Make sure you read my first hub (link in the sidebar) to avoid a mistake that I made that ruined my first basket and will ruin yours.
+- Make sure you read my first article to find out what I did wrong when making my first basket in my article Pine Needle Basket Weaving--Making Unique Containers From Natural Materials.
+I was going along great guns until I hit a major snag.
+Avoid a mistake that I made that ruined my first basket and will ruin yours.